MyNameIsAres/PluginMarketplace/README.md

 ## Plugin Marketplace

-This project is a website to serve as a private marketplace for plugins in the "BetterPlugins" series.
+This project is a Laravel project to serve as a private marketplace for plugins in the "BetterPlugins" series.
 It's going to offer different options for developers, administrator teams, and server owners.
 Different plugins are going to have different configuration options.

 ### Planned features